Here’s a super fun kids’ science experiment from the Tinkerlab book :: we’re making eggs that bounce!

 Get your children their Tinkerlab here:

-To set up your own Tinkerlab and start playing with all the creative experiments, you can get your own copy of Tinkerlab by Rachelle Doorley via these Amazon affiliate links:
+To set up your own Tinkerlab and start playing with all the creative experiments, you can get your own copy of Tinkerlab by Rachelle Doorley from Amazon and all good bookstores.

 From Tinkerlab by Rachelle Doorley, © 2014 by Rachelle Doorley.
 Reprinted by arrangement with Roost Books, an imprint of Shambhala Publications, Inc., Boston, MA. www.roostbooks.com